 - Tenant referencing fees

-As a result, landlords can no longer pass on these common tenant-related costs to tenants and may need to adjust their fee structure.
+As a result, landlords can no longer pass on these costs to tenants and need to account for them when comparing letting agent fees.

 - Property maintenance and repairs